 Obtain a Nevada business license if you don't already have one.
 You will need your State of Nevada Business ID number to apply for a Clark County business license.

-Applications may also be mailed in or dropped off with a check or money order in the amount of a $45 first time application fee (Effective 5/1/19), and an additional $25 license fee payable to "Clark County Business License."
+Applications may also be mailed in or dropped off with a check or money order in the amount of a $70 payable to "Clark County Business License."
+There is an annual $25 yearly license fee each year after.

 Clark County Office Location: